7 Tyres, wheels and hubs

 Tyres (excluding spare tyres and space-saver tyres)

-9. A tyre shows damage that it is likely to compromise its ability to operate in a safe manner or lead to premature tyre failure, such as:
+11. A tyre shows damage that is likely to compromise its ability to operate in a safe manner or lead to premature tyre failure, such as:

 a) a lump or bulge that is likely to be caused by separation or partial failure of the tyre structure, or

-b) a cut in a sidewall or tread more than 25mm long that reaches the cords, or
+b) a cut or crack in a sidewall or tread more than 25mm long that reaches the cords, or

 c) exposed or cut cords, or